Destination – Pointe de Boveire (3212m / 10,538ft)

 |

-The summit of Pointe de Boveire is on the top
+The summit of Pointe de Boveire is on the top extreme

-In order to reach the summit of Pt. de Boveire, I had to leave the route towards Col de Mille and
+In order to reach the summit of Pt. de Boveire, I had to leave the route towards Col de Mille and traverse two

-turned steeper with every step leading to Col de Lâne (3033m).
+every step leading to Col de Lâne (3033m).

-In the center behind the highland is Dents du Midi
+In the center behind the highland is Dents du Midi and

-and on the left is Tour Salliere.
+on the left is Tour Salliere.

 From Col de Lâne, the trail descent sharply through